control-me/control-me.github.io/docs/design-system.md

 ## What is a design system?

 A Design System is not a Design System without reusable, ready-to-use code.
 Having pre-built components made of CSS, HTML and JS that developers can use and instantly be in compliance with the Design System is crucial, both for speed of delivery and consistency in user experience.
-The technology we chose to become the foundation of the Design System, Meridian, was critical to the success of the system.
+The technology we chose to become the foundation of the Design System, Tailwind CSS, was critical to the success of the system.
 Here is a three-step approach to choosing the technology:
 - Audit the organization’s technology needs
 - Research the options